-Early afternoon the sea was low tide so we had a brief but refreshing nap under the shade of coconut trees.
+Early afternoon the sea was low tide so we had a brief nap under the shade of coconut trees.

 Before settling under coconut trees make sure there’s no coconuts hanging above your head.
 You don’t want to get hit by a falling coconut.

-Later our friends joined and we all cooled off in the now shallow but refreshing sea.
+Later our friends joined and we all cooled off in the now shallow refreshing sea.

 Doot Beach is a favourite place with Filipinos.
 But tourists don’t often come here.

 And you can expect to find a guy selling cold beer out of a styrofoam cooler, someone selling sort of crunchy pita.
 And even rent a hammock to hang between two coconut trees to relax to the sound of the ocean and rustling of the palm leaves right over your head.

 From Doot Beach you can take a small boat along the scenic mangrove to the Secret Lagoon.
 All about the Secret Lagoon in this guide.